cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 5. To run Face Recognotion demo::

-   This will carete files “docker_classifier_time.csv" and  “classifier_output.txt" as output in the current directory.
+   This will carete files “docker_classifier_<container-id>.csv" and  “docker_classifier_<container-id>.txt" as output in the current directory.

        docker# source demo3.sh <Number of times script to be run>